iemilov/caafs-platform/README.md

 Once you have successfully deployed the resource within your azure subscription you can start with configuring it:

-**Step 10 create database** - go to created resource via the portal --> go to collections and click on browse --> click on add Database --> give a name of your database --> click OK
+**Step 10 Create database** - go to created resource via the portal --> go to collections and click on browse --> click on add Database --> give a name of your database --> click OK

-**Step 11 create collections** - after successfully creating the database --> go to add collection --> choose the created database in the previous step --> give a collection name (for example users) --> choose storage capacity 10GB and put 400 in the throughput field to save costs.
+**Step 11 Create collections** - after successfully creating the database --> go to add collection --> choose the created database in the previous step --> give a collection name (for example users) --> choose storage capacity 10GB and put 400 in the throughput field to save costs.
 You should execute this step 3 tomes in order to create 3 collections (users, devices, rules)

-**Step 11 get MongoDb connection string** - you will need this connection string for the application settings.
+**Step 12 Get MongoDb connection string** - you will need this connection string for the application settings.
 In this case you should add the created database name (Step 10) to the connection string.
-The final connection string should look like the example below: The bold font shows the position wehere to place the database name
+The final connection string should look like the example below: The capital letters in the example shows the position wehere to place the database name

 ```
-mongodb://examplename:xyz==@examplename.documents.azure.com:10255/**goiot**?ssl=true&replicaSet=globaldb
+mongodb://examplename:xyz==@examplename.documents.azure.com:10255/DATABASENAME?ssl=true&replicaSet=globaldb
 ```
 Find the connection string: https://docs.microsoft.com/en-us/azure/cosmos-db/connect-mongodb-account